 While most drivers take tires for granted, they are a frequently neglected workhorse responsible for handling and safety of the car, working in tandem with the brakes.
 And to stay safe, one of the most important things to take care of is ensuring you fit the proper tires for the weather conditions in your area.
 But how different are these tires, and what tire type should you choose?
-At Finsanto Automotive, we are San Antonio’s Expert Shop for Tire Repair.
+At Finsanto Automotive, we are San Antonio’s expert shop for tire repairs.

 This type of tire is optimized for hot asphalt and high ambient temperatures.
 Generally, rubber performs best in weather conditions commonly seen during the summer, which is why performance tires usually fall into this category.

 Since they don’t have to deal with snow or mud, they usually don’t have any sipes (small grooves) and have a streamlined pattern usually consisting of a few longitudinal grooves designed for wet grip.
 Most of the tire is in contact with the road, delivering excellent grip and handling.

 Summer tires are made from a tougher rubber compound to better withstand the thermal challenges posed by the road and rolling resistance itself.
 A nice side-effect is that wear is also much better than with winter tires, as is fuel economy due to a lower rolling resistance.

 However, their ability to deal with heat comes at a cost: as the temperatures drop, the tires stiffen so bad that they don’t really stick to the road much, resulting in increased braking time and laughable resistance to skidding.

 If the temperature around you rarely drops below 50, get a nice pair of summer tires in a size that’s right for your car (avoid no-name brands), and you’re all set for the next 20 thousand miles.

 Others may not be so lucky, and that’s why manufacturers had to come up with a solution to make driving in cold weather safer and bearable.